 - 9.1 It is absolutely critical that the Policy is publicised if it is to stand any chance of being successfully implemented.
 The level of interest in the Policy will vary from one person to another depending on a whole range of factors.
-To help respond to this, we will publicise the policy in the following ways: - a) we will publicise the Policy review and the Co-operative's work in relation to promoting equality of opportunity in the next newsletter - b) We will ensure that all new tenants are made aware of the Co-operative's commitment to equality and Human Rights as part of tesign-up process. - c) The Policy will also be available on the Co-operative's website. - 9.2 All employees, applicants for employment and contractors will be notified of the existence of the Policy and will be asked to familiarise themselves with it within a week of it being approved, or within five days or returning to work for anyone who is absent when the Policy is reviewed (the Director will send an email to all staff informing them that it has been approved and signposting them to the copy on the common drive).
-Staff training will take place within three months of the Policy being approved and staff will be encouraged to raise any queries they have relating to the Policy to their line manager in the first instance. - 9.3 Copies of the Policy will automatically be provided for successful jbapplicants within their Induction and Staff handbook. - 9.4 Board members will continue to receive on-going equalityand Human Rights training and will be involved in approving the final document.
-All members will be encouraged to keep up to datewith development in the area and will receive period reports on the delivery of the Co-operative's action plan objectives.
+To help respond to this, we will publicise the policy in the following ways: - a) we will publicise the Policy review and the Co-operative's work in relation to promoting equality of opportunity in the next newsletter - b) We will ensure that all new tenants are made aware of the Cooperative's commitment to equality and Human Rights as part of te sign-up process. - c) The Policy will also be available on the Co-operative's website.

+9.2All employees, applicants for employment and contractors will be notified of the existence of the Policy and will be asked to familiarise themselves with it within a week of it being approved, or within five days or returning to work for anyone who is absent when the Policy is reviewed (the Director will send an email to allstaff informing them that it has been approved and signposting them to the copy on the common drive).

+Staff training will take place within three months of the Policy being approved and staff will be encouraged to raise any queries they have relating to the Policy to their line manager in the first instance.

+9.4 Copies of the Policy will automatically be provided for successful job applicants within their Induction and Staff handbook.

+9.5 Board members will continue to receive on-going equalityand Human Rights training and will be involved in approving the final document.
+All members will be encouraged to keep up to date with development in the area and will receive period reports on the delivery of the Co-operative's action plan objectives.

-10. Target setting
+10.Target setting

 - 10.1 Whilst embracing the principles of equality and Human Rights is something that the Co-operative takes very seriously, it is nonetheless important that there is some system in place to demonstrate that we actually achieve our objectives (or, perhaps more importantly, to highlight areas where we do not).
-In other words, we must ensure that this Policy statement is not used merely to pay lip service to equality and Human Rights. - 10.2 The Co-operative will assess the profile / composition and employees (and potential employees), management board, tenants and applicants on our housing list.
-This will assist us as we strive to be representative and inclusive.
-This will take account of data collection guidance currently being developed by the Scottish Housing Regulator when this Policy review was undertaken. - 10.3 The most up-to-date Census information relates to the 2011 figures.
+In other words, we must ensure that this Policy statement is not used merely to pay lip service to equality and Human Rights.
+The most up-to-date Census information relates to the 2011 figures.
 It is widely accepted that demographics are constantly changing, and the Census information is therefore increasingly unreliable for the purposes of equality action planning.
-Whilst we will take cognisance of the Census, we will also make use of other information that may be available, such as that from our own housing lists and those of the other local RSLs.
+Whilst we will take cognisance of the Census, we will also make use of other information that may be available, such as that from our own housing lists and those of the other local RSLs. - 10.2 The Co-operative is committed to promoting an environment of respect, understanding, where diversity is encouraged, and discrimination avoided as both an employer and a landlord / provider of services.
+The Co-operative feels the collection of equality data as outlined in the 'SHR data collection guidance' "is integral to a social landlord's equality strategy" and is committed to ensuring it uses "Equality data to deliver quality services to tenants and other customers".